Thomas16093/omen-fan/README.md

 # Development status
 In progress, everything said below is not yet pushed on the repo :
-- Self elevation of privileges if the program isn't started as sudo
+- Self elevation of privileges if the program isn't started as sudo ( only work via the command line )
 - Instead of having no message in console only message if launched from a console
 - The program does not currently detect a fail on the async function.
 - The goal is to make a tray control too :